RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

     :scale: 50%
     :align: center

 There are many ways to download fastq files with SRA.
-For more information about downloading please have a look at the following guide: `*Downloading SRA data using command line utilities* <https://www.ncbi.nlm.nih.gov/books/NBK158899/>`_.
+For more information about downloading please have a look at the following guide: `Downloading SRA data using command line utilities <https://www.ncbi.nlm.nih.gov/books/NBK158899/>`_.

-The simplest way is most likely the usage of the `*SRA Toolkit* <https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=std>`_, as it allows direct conversion into *.fastq* files.
+The simplest way is most likely the usage of the `SRA Toolkit <https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=std>`_, as it allows direct conversion into *.fastq* files.
 The figure below shows how to find the *SRR ID* for the example of *C.rna.rep1*.
 By following the *GSM ID* link (Figure above) and then the *SRX ID* link, the *SRR ID* can be retrieved.

 .. image:: images/SRA_ID.png
     :scale: 50%
     :align: center

-Using the *SRA Toolkit* and the *SRR ID*s for our 4 samples we can use the *fasterq-dump* executable to download the according *.fastq* files.
+Using the *SRA Toolkit* and the *SRR IDs* for our 4 samples we can use the *fasterq-dump* executable to download the according *.fastq* files.
 (We strongly suggest to compress the *.fastq* files in order to save space.)

 .. code-block:: bash